 Are you looking for ways to promote your sports business?
 Raising awareness of your football game or sports team is tricky on a limited budget.
 But it IS possible with smart marketing tactics and a few powerful tools.

-In this article, we share the best sports marketing promotion ideas to take inspiration from.
-And we detail examples of how you can use smart tactics in your own sports marketing campaigns to grow your business.
+This article shares the best sports marketing promotion ideas to raise brand awareness.
+We also detail examples of using smart tactics in your sports marketing campaigns to grow your business in the sports industry.

 - 1. This Girl Can by Sport England